Graduate Diploma in Family Medicine

 A. GDFM Exam Preparatory Briefing

-• 2 hours briefing on 1 Saturday afternoon
+• A 2-hour briefing conducted on one Saturday afternoon

-B. GDFM Mock FM AKT Test (to be completed via the E-Learning portal)
+B. GDFM Mock Full Formative and Half Formative Assessments (to be completed via the E-Learning portal)

-• GDFM Mock OSCE is a F2F session conducted on a Saturday afternoon.
+• The GDFM Mock OSCE is a face-to-face session held on a Saturday afternoon

-• The session aims to simulate actual exam enviroment with a number of mock OSCE cases for trainees to practice.
+• The session is designed to simulate the actual examination environment and includes multiple mock OSCE cases for trainees to practise

-• There will be a feedback session at the end of the mock OSCE.
+• A feedback session will be conducted at the end of the Mock OSCE

-Family Practice Skills Course (FPSC) – Two Compulsory Elective
+Family Practice Skills Course (FPSC) – Four Compulsory Elective

 (Fees not included in GDFM programme fee)

-Trainees may choose to do any TWO 2-afternoons Family Practice Skill Courses (FPSC) or FOUR 1-afternoon FPSC conducted by the College of Family Physicians Singapore to be counted as electives under the GDFM programme.
+Trainees may choose to do any Family Practice Skill Courses (FPSC) (Total of FOUR afternoon) FPSC conducted by the College of Family Physicians Singapore to be counted as electives under the GDFM programme.
 Typically, each FPSC consists of:

 2-Afternoons Family Practice Skills Courses: